The Barking Lot

 Needless to say, it took all of my willpower not to upchuck the catfish that I did eat.
 So much for being brave and trying new things.
 Sorry hubby no more catfish at my table!!

-(Hours later I am still feeling grossly nautious, and I have no appetite.
+(Hours later I am still feeling grossly nauseous.
 Did I mention that we’re suppose to go to my Mother’s tomorrow for a delicious Thanksgiving dinner?… Pleassse let me get my appetite back!)

 Leave a Reply